 Supervision of credit institutions

-Credit institutions consist chiefly of banks and credit unions.
+Credit institutions consist chiefly of banks and credit unions and some other entities1.
 Credit unions differ from banks with respect to their legal form (credit unions can be established only as cooperative societies), the amount of capital they are required to have (CZK 35 million, as against CZK 500 million for banks) and the circle of clients for which they are authorised to carry on activities (for members only).
 Otherwise, credit unions are subject to essentially the same requirements as banks, especially as far as the prudential rules are concerned.

 A credible and stable banking sector is one of the basic preconditions for a functioning economy.
 Unlike in the case of banks, the position of credit unions does not have fundamental bearing on the financial system as a whole.
 However, in addition to the historical reasons for the existence of credit unions, one should not overlook their significant positive effect on the current highly competitive environment, especially in the fields of retail deposit management and lending.
 Credibility, stability and competitiveness cannot be guaranteed by market mechanisms alone, so the activities of credit institutions are governed by a large number of restrictive and injunctive regulations, which chiefly take the form of legal rules (banking regulation).
 Overseeing adherence to these rules and ensuring accountability for any contravention of them is known as banking supervision (the term “banking supervision” often embraces banking regulation, too).
 Banking supervision forms a significant part of the supervision of credit institutions, which, in addition to banking supervision, includes supervision of credit unions.